HaiboLi99/HaiboLi99.github.io/_pages/research.md

 <div class="jumbotron">
 <div class="col-md-12 col-sm-12">
-<h3>GSVD computation and related matrix pair problems</h3>
+<h3>GSVD computation and related matrix-pair problems</h3>
-The Generalized Singular Value Decomposition (GSVD) of a matrix pair is a generalization of the SVD.
-It is a powerful tool for analysis and computation of matrix pair problems.
+The Generalized Singular Value Decomposition (GSVD) of a matrix-pair is a generalization of the SVD.
+It is a powerful tool for analysis and computation of many matrix-pair problems.

 Given two matrices $A\in\mathbb{R}^{m\times n}$ and $L\in\mathbb{R}^{p\times n}$ with $\mathrm{rank}((A^{\top},L^{\top})^{\top})=r$.
 The GSVD of $$\{A,L\}$$ is
 \begin{equation}